 The IU Simon Comprehensive Cancer Center Summer Research Program (SRP) aims to increase the number of high school and undergraduate students from underrepresented populations pursuing biomedical and behavioral science careers by providing positive and meaningful firsthand exposure to these fields.

 Selected participants will be paired with a research mentor.
 Research projects may involve laboratory-based research, computer-based database research or clinical research.
 Students will learn about research methodology and will complete a project over the summer months.
 They will present their findings at poster as well as oral presentation sessions.
-Applicants are expected to actively participate in all aspects of the program, including professional development.
+Applicants are expected to actively participate in all aspects of the program, including various professional development sessions.

 Note: Participants are responsible for their own housing and transportation arrangements.